We invite you through this new article to discover the story of an angel who became a demon, that we know as Satan or rather Lucifer.

-Let’s start with the origin of the name Lucifer, it would mean in Latin translation lux-ferre, which means “Bearer of Light”.
-It most often represented the spirit of the air and it is associated with knowledge.
-He was considered the most beautiful of angels and held the rank of leader of the heavenly militia.
-It is also likened to Heylel, a Hebrew word meaning “Astre du Matin” according to the Vulgate, which would be the first translation of the Bible in Latin by Saint-Jerome.
-At the time of ancient Rome, lux-ferre referred to the planet Venus which is also called ” Morning Star ” and could also be observed before sunrise and after sunset.
+Let us start with the origin of the name Lucifer, it would mean in Latin translation lux-ferre, which means ” Light carrier “.
+It most often represented the spirit of the air and is associated with knowledge.
+He was considered the most beautiful of angels and held the rank of leader of the heavenly militia… He is also assimilated to Heylel, a Hebrew word meaning ” Morning Star” according to the Vulgate, which would be the first translation of the Bible into Latin by Saint Jerome.
+In ancient Rome, lux-ferre referred to the planet Venus, which is also called ” Morning Star ” and could also be observed before sunrise and after sunset.

 The question we ask ourselves is the following: what made Lucifer turn away from the Light?
 Well, it would be his pride and his desire to acquire power, to be equal to God, that pushed him to revolt against him, especially according to the Gnostics because he was accused of wanting to hide the search for knowledge from men.
 He was driven out of heaven, lost his rank as leader of the heavenly militia and sent to Hell.
 It was from that moment that Lucifer became Satan, the leader of demons for the followers of the Bible but one of the Four Princes of Hell if we follow the demonic hierarchy established by Abramelin the Wise.